innovator-arjun/papers-I-read/README.md

 # papers-I-read
-I am inspired by my Mentors to kick start an initiative to read a paper a week.
+I am inspired by my Mentors to kick start an initiative to read a papers and write summaries for it.
 This repository will hold all those papers and its related summaries

-<h2>Reinforcement Papers</h2>
+<h2>Research Papers</h2>

 [Playing Atari with Deep Reinforcement Learning](https://docs.google.com/document/d/13zlJY6RNoGIzw0pQHd-nxkqiGAYwVB0pJJ-nADIgATs/edit)